Study 3. God: Father, Son and Holy SpiritIntroduction

 a) Fellowship with God.
 Through the presence of the Spirit in our lives we can now relate to God our maker, 1 John 4:13, cf.John 14-18.
 This is particularly made real through the power of prayer.
 We can communicate to God, and experience the closest fellowship bond between him and ourselves, through the presence of his Spirit within us, Gal.4:4-7, Rom.8:12-17.

 b) A new life-style.
 God the Holy Spirit is at work in our lives reorienting us from self to Christ.
 The Bible describes this process as 'sanctification", ie, the work of the Spirit shaping the holiness in us that we already possess in Christ - Christ-like, 2Cor.3:17-18.

 c) Freedom.
 Freedom from guilt, self and fear through the indwelling of God's Spirit.

 d) Fellowship with one another.
 Through the presence of the Spirit in our life, we are now able to relate in a deep and meaningful way to other believers (regenerated people, ie., Christians), 1John 1, 3:23-24.

 e) A new hope.
 The Spirit of God at work in our lives assures us of a place in God's New World.

 The Holy Spirit guides and protects us in our earthly journey as we await the day of Christ's return.
 Consider the following ways he cares for us.

 a) Edifies - Builds up spiritually.
 We see this in three ways:

-Third, He unifies.
+Third, he unifies.
 He has a special work within the Christian congregation.
-He moulds the group, makes it one in Christ, by: First, being present at the meeting as the spirit of the Risen Christ.
-Second, by equipping different members with abilities/talents (spiritual gifts) so that they might serve the needs of the group.
+He moulds the group, makes it one in Christ, by being present at the meeting as the spirit of the Risen Christ, and by equipping different members with abilities/talents (spiritual gifts) so that they might serve the needs of the group.

 Consider the different ways the three persons of the Trinity relate to you.